James T. Civilla, Board Chair

 Kelly R. Nelson, CPA, Vice Chair

-Kelly R. Nelson, CPA, of Kingston joined the Harrison board of directors in April 2010.
-She has nearly 18 years of experience as a certified public accountant and has been the managing member of Nelson Accounting Professionals, PLLC, of Poulsbo from 2002 to 2014.
+Kelly R. Nelson, CPA, of Kingston, joined the Harrison Board of Directors in April 2010.
+She has over 20 years of experience as a certified public accountant and was managing member of Nelson Accounting Professionals, PLLC, of Poulsbo from 2002 to 2014.
 In October 2014, Kelly joined the Seattle firm Bader Martin, PS, as Director of High Net Worth Services.

-Nelson also serves as treasurer of the Harrison Medical Center Foundation Board and sponsors numerous nonprofit organizations.
-She is a member of the Washington Society of Certified Public Accountants, the American Institute of Certified Public Accountants, and the Kitsap County Estate Planning Council.
+Nelson has served as vice chair/treasurer of the Harrison Medical Center Foundation Board and has sponsored numerous nonprofit organizations.
+She is a member of the Washington Society of Certified Public Accountants, the American Institute of Certified Public Accountants and the Kitsap County Estate Planning Council.

 James L. Smalley, Secretary/Treasurer

 James Smalley of Gig Harbor joined Harrison’s board of directors in 1997.
 A senior vice president of Morgan Stanley, the Gig Harbor resident also serves on the Kitsap County Art Council, is on the board for the Harbor History Museum in Gig Harbor, and is Vice Chair for Sightlife, formerly known as NW Lions Eye Bank.
 He is also a past president of the Home Builders Association of Kitsap County where he was awarded life director status.
 He also serves on the Franciscan Health System Board of Directors.

 Bainbridge Island resident David A. Veterane has served on Harrison’s board of directors since 2003.
 He is a retired founding partner of Rainier Investment Management and the Bainbridge Community Foundation board.
 He is a board member on the newly established Kossoye Project that promotes family gardens and simple community health initiatives in Ethiopia.